vesterheim/vesterheim.github.io/norway-tours/upcoming/south-norway-iceland/index.md

 Price and itinerary will be announced in the fall of 2015.

-To reserve your spot on the tour, download this “[Tour Deposit](/norway-tours/forms/documents/DepositForm.pdf)” form and send it, with a $500 deposit per person, to Vesterheim, P.O.
+To reserve your spot on the tour, download this “[Tour Registration Form](/norway-tours/forms/documents/RegForm.pdf)” and send it, with a $500 deposit per person, to Vesterheim, P.O.
 Box 379, Decorah, IA 52101.

-{% include components/button.html text="Download Tour Deposit Form (PDF)" url="/norway-tours/forms/documents/DepositForm.pdf" style="primary" %}
+{% include components/button.html text="Download Tour Registration Form (PDF)" url="/norway-tours/forms/documents/RegForm.pdf" style="primary" %}

 For more information: Michelle Whitehill at 563-382-9681, ext.
 240, or [mwhitehill@vesterheim.org](mailto:mwhitehill@vesterheim.org).